m6vrm/svart.nvim/README.md

 Usage
 =====

 1. Initiate search with s or S
 2. Start typing search query
-    3. Type highlighted label to jump to corresponding location at any time Or press C-N or C-P to select location
+3. Type highlighted label to jump to corresponding location at any time or press C-N or C-P to select location
 4. Press Enter to jump to the selected location and continue with regular (/) search
 5. Use Backspace, C-W, C-U to edit search query

 Configuration
 =============